http4k/http4k/TEST_PLAN.md

 - [ ] `unsubscribe stops notifications`
 - [ ] `evicts oldest when maxSize exceeded`

+Then move these test cases to be TransactionStoreContract (interface!) with an InMemoryTransactionStoreTest that supplies the in memory version to be tested

 ### ViewStoreTest (add to existing file)

 - [ ] `list returns default views when created with defaults`